raphbacher/comet/README.md

 To install:
 python setup.py install

+To have a step by step tutorial see the notebook Example SHade.ipynb

-To test in a binder environment:
+To test the notebook in a binder environment:
 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/raphbacher/comet/master)